 The boat is worn.
 However, it seems more seaworthy than the ferries we were taking between Kochi and Ernakulam.
 We can live with worn and no shower for this short space of time.
 On this, our first trip into the backwater, we wanted the peace of no engine.
 So we are man (or men) powered on this trip.

 It is peaceful.
 There are no motors here.
 We’re punted slowly down a canal, over hanging with foliage, over grown trees and creepers scrape the roof.
 I shudder lots imagining snakes and creepy crawlies.
-There are buildings too, small houses, kids asking for pens, or candies.
+(We’ll get to see plenty of snakes at the Madras Crocodile Bank later in this trip) There are buildings too, small houses, kids asking for pens, or candies.
 There’s also the local bar.
 The toddy shop.
 Most definitely a local bar for local people.

 The canal opens up and there’s a walkway alongside.
 Our punters take to the walkway and now use long lines to pull us along.
 It is really rather gloriously peaceful.
 There are just a few local boats going about their business, all punted along, no engines.
 There are a few folks wandering along the towpath.

 There’s a temptation to sit and read, but it’s mesmerizing to just watch the world float slowly past us.
 There’s a fish farm on the right.